 Berries will only grow on second year growth.
-The Sea Buckthorn berry is green prior to rippening.
+The Sea Buckthorn berry is green prior to ripening.
 When ripe it is a brilliant orange to orange red in colour.
-Note how the Sea buckthorn Berries grow in clusters similar to grapes.
+Note how the Sea Buckthorn berries grow in clusters similar to grapes.

 MATURE MALE SEA BUCKTHORN PLANT

 The brown nodules produce the pollen.
 Sea Buckthorn is only wind pollinated and this generally takes place mid to late April.

 This is a root mass from a harvested leader.
 Note the nitrogen nodules on the roots.
 They look like small tubers.
 These young leaves are very high in nutrients.
 An interesting fact is that the fresh leaves are approximately 20% protein.